-- 1. Select the object you want to trigger the first action in a sequence, and click the plus (+) button on the Actions tab of the Properties palette. - The Set Action dialog appears. - In the Set Action dialog, open the When or Message menu, and choose Custom, Edit.
+1. Select the object you want to trigger the first action in a sequence, and click the plus (+) button on the Actions tab of the Properties panel.

+2. In the Set Action dialog, open the When or Message menu, and choose Custom, Edit.